rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 # KVM Install

+KVM is the Linux Kernel-mode Virtual Machine tool It's free and easy to install on Ubuntu.
+WIth all the uncertainty around VMware workstation it's worth knowing how to use KVM!

+You must have virtualization enabled at the BIOS level.

 In BIOS, or UEFI, make sure virtualization is enabled.
 The easiest way to find out what virtualization is called on your PC is to google the CPU model.

 ## Verifying virtualization